instruqt/docs/source/index.html.md

 In order to create and build tracks, you will need to authenticate with instruqt in order to communicate with the builder backend.
 The `instruqt auth login` command will output a URL that you need to open in your browser.
 After authenticating you will see that the CLI is storing credentials that it uses when executing the other commands.
+After this, the credentials will refresh itself.

 # Tracks